Linear stability of discrete shock profiles for systems of conservation laws: Appendix

-Indeed, this property is obviously true for $n=0$ using the inequality \eqref{inY} since $z^0=y$.
-We now consider $n\in \N$ for which the property is verified we will prove that the property for $n+1$ is satisfied.
-We first observe using the equality \eqref{egZn} that for all $j\in \N$ the coefficient $z^{n+1}_j$ is non negative and
+We now consider $n\in \N$ for which the recursive property is verified we will prove that the recursive property for $n+1$ is satisfied.
+First, using the equality \eqref{egZn} and the fact that the sequence $z^n$ has non negative coefficients, we immediately have that the sequence $z^{n+1}$ has non negative coefficients.
+Furthermore, using a similar proof as for \eqref{lemDecExp:Ini}, we have for all $j\in\N$: